Home Care > Dignified and Supportive At-Home Hospice Care For Your Loved One

 People who receive hospice care or end-of-life care are usually eligible for NHS continuing healthcare.

 Another option is NHS-funded nursing care.
-This is for people who live in a nursing care home.
+This is for people who live in a nursing home.
 Here, the NHS contributes to your loved one’s care.

 Financial assessment